Lifespan: 9/10 of Tenshō 8 (1580) to 3/5 of Keichō 12 (1607)

 Matsudaira Tadayoshi served as a bushō and daimyō during the Azuchi-Momoyama and early Edo periods.
 Tadayoshi was the fourth head of the Tōjō-Matsudaira family and, in the Edo period, the lord of the Kiyosu domain in Owari Province.

 Tadayoshi was born as the fourth son of Tokugawa Ieyasu and the younger brother of the same mother as Tokugawa Hidetada, the second shōgun of the Edo bakufu.
-He was the son-in-law of Ii Naomasa, one of the Four Heavenly Kings of the Tokugawa.
+He was the son-in-law of Ii Naomasa, one of the Four Guardian Kings of the Tokugawa.

 Tadayoshi was born as the fourth son of Tokugawa Ieyasu below Hamamatsu Castle in Tōtōmi Province.
 In 1581, after Matsudaira Ietada, the third head of the Tōjō-Matsudaira family, died of illness, he inherited the headship of the clan along with Mikawa-Tōjō Castle and a fief of 10,000 koku.
 He received one of the characters from each of the names of his father and his uncle, Matsudaira Hirotada, adopting the name of Tadayasu.
 In 1582, he was transferred to Suruga-Numazu Castle with a fief of 40,000 koku.